 In the Revolution of 1848, Johann Strauss Jr had sided with the dissidents—the anti-Habsburg faction—while Strauss Sr his father had been an avowed royalist, composing the Radetsky March in honor of the great general who played a large part in suppressing the Revolution.
 For some time the court looked with misgivings and suspicion at Strauss Jr, however important he proved to the Austrian image.

 There’s a file of a police interrogation where the younger Strauss was asked why he had dared to play the Marseillaise.
 In an Austria of strict censorship, that was a loaded question.
 Strauss answered, “Because it is good music and good music is what concerns me.”

 But the wounds of the revolution gradually healed.
 Soon Austria had a new emperor.
 When the emperor celebrated the 40th anniversary of his accession in 1888, Strauss composed a waltz in honor of Franz Josef.

-My signal, my flame, my beloved John Wilson is slated to conduct this piece in Stockholm 29 March 2019.
+My signal, my flame, my beloved John Wilson conducted this piece in Stockholm 29 March 2019.